doug16rogers/solitaire/README.md

 The easiest way to build the software is to run make, which simply invokes gnatmake for the four executables.
-There are also 'clean' and 'test' targets that may be used to tidy up the working directory or run the single test of encrypt/decrypt.
+There are also 'clean' and 'test' targets that may be used to tidy up the working directory or to run some simple tests.

 ```shell
     $ make clean